sakidpilot/WIL_CV_API/README.md

 - **AI Assistance**: Integrating AI to suggest content improvements for CVs.

 This project is a functional and scalable tool to help bridge the employment gap in South Africa, empowering individuals with limited access to professional resources.

+---

+## Thank you PrimeCode

+---
+## Group memebers
+- KHATIJA
+- SHEREL
+- THABANI
+- KEEGAN
+- RAVELLE
+- SAHIL
+---

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.